CedricRev/skript-bedrock/README.md

 #### What's changed?
 1. Updated to support Skript 2.10.0+.
 2. Updated to support later versions of Floodgate 2.0.
+3. Form buttons with images can now fetch from texture packs.

 Although the addon is pretty basic, I am planning to include the new features from floodgate to in here when I have time.